HeardLibrary/digital-scholarship/manage/control/github/pages-urls.md

 It is a common practice to map both the apex domain name and the `www` subdomain so that they will lead to the home page of the website.
 The typical behavior is that if a user enters `example.com` into a browser, they are automatically redirected to `www.example.com`.
 Try it with <https://vanderbilt.edu> and <https://google.com>.
 It is highly recommended that you configure your GitHub pages site to behave in this way, unless you plan to use a subdomain other than `www` for your website (e.g. `blog.example.com`).

 The [instructions for using a custom domain name with a GitHub Pages site](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) give the complete setup details.
-The particular details for configuring the `www` subdomain and the apex domain to point to the same page are [here].
+The particular details for configuring the `www` subdomain and the apex domain to point to the same page are [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain-and-the-www-subdomain-variant).

 ** NOTE:** *The following instructions are boiled down from the GitHub Pages help pages and have not been thoroughly tested.
 So if things don't work as described below, please fall back to the full GitHub pages instructions linked above.*

 In brief, after you have set up your GitHub pages website, go through the following steps.
 As an example, we will assume that our researcher has purchased the domain name `junitaschmidt.info` to use with the GitHub pages site set up in the `lab` repo of her `schmidtresearch` GitHub account.
-NOTE: Do the setup on GitHub first before you make any changes at your DNS provider's site.
+NOTE: Be sure to do the setup on GitHub (steps 1 and 2) first before you make any changes at your DNS provider's site (steps 3 to 5).

 1\.
 Go to the settings page for your website's repository and click on the `Pages` link in the left navigation bar (the same place you went to set up the site in the first place.)